Degenerate parabolic stochastic partial differential equations: Quasilinear case: Existence for degenerate case---smooth initial data

-As the next step in the existence proof of Theorem \ref{thm:main}, we can finally proceed to the degenerate case.
-Throughout this section, we only assume the additional hypothesis upon the initial condition, i.e. (H1).
+As the next step in the existence proof of Theorem~\ref{thmmain}, we can finally proceed to the degenerate case.
+Throughout this section, we only assume the additional hypothesis upon the initial condition, that is, (H1).